 (1) Includes 200,000 shares held in the T. Kendall Hunt Charitable Remainder Trust and 1,111,300 shares held by the estate of Barbara J. Hunt, with Mr. Hunt as executor of the estate, as to which shares Mr. Hunt disclaims beneficial ownership.
-Also includes 547,778 shares that may be acquired pursuant to outstanding options exercisable with 60 days of March 31, 2005.
+The amount also includes 617,221 shares that may be acquired pursuant to options which are exercisable at March 31, 2006 or become exercisable within 60 days.